ferrous-systems/wasm-training-2022/book/src/tutorial/web/javascript.md

 ```

 ✅ You need to call and await `init` to actually load, compile and instantiate the WebAssembly module.
-Once you done that `apply_filter` will be a function you can call.
+Once you have done that imported `apply_filter` will be a function you can call.

 ```javascript
 {{#include ../../../../crates/web/app/app.js:3}}